ErnestaMajute/MS3/README.md

     * `$ git push heroku master`

 After these steps, CookEasy is now deployed to Heroku and can be viewed [here.](https://em-cookbook.herokuapp.com/)

+## Credits

+### Content
+Background and recipe images were found in [www.pexels.com](https://www.pexels.com/) Big thanks Karolina Grabowska, her pictures were used for backgrounds.